josteist/Compadre/README.md

 The basic input to a model is a matrix of 0/1 for observed lineages over intervals and a vector of temporal durations of these intervals.
-For each rate (speciation, extinction, and sampling) one can feed the model-generating function with basic formulas in R. First a simple example.
-Diversification during the Mesozoic.
+For each rate (speciation, extinction, and sampling) one can feed the model-generating function with basic formulas in R. First a simple example: Diversification during the Jurassic & Cretaceous.

-Extract the geological stages from the in-package timescale.
+Extract the geological stages from the in-package timescale (GSA_timescale) and invertebrate fossil database (InvertPBDB).
+Drivers are extracted from data.frame Proxies.
 ```
 stages = GSA_timescale[GSA_timescale$scale_level==5,] #GSA_timescale is internal to the package. scale_level 5 is stages.
 Identical to timescale used by PBDB
 do = seq(45,23,by=-1) # Which intervals to use.
 100 is Fortunian (first cambrian stage) 1 is Holocene
-# 52-23 is the Mesozoic
-# Doing 45 - 23, Jurassic/Cretaceous
+# Doing intervals indexed 45 through 23, Jurassic/Cretaceous
-stages[do,]$interval_name #Names of the stages
 drivers <- Proxies[do,] # Picking out the drivers for this example.
 All drivers are in object 'Proxies' internal to the package.
 dts = stages[do,]$max_ma-stages[do,]$min_ma # Getting the durations of the intervals
 names(dts) <- stages[do,]$interval_name # Naming the durations.
 Obs = (1*(InvertPBDB>0))[,do] # Extracting the species level invert data to relevant times.
 InvertPBDB is the big matrix included in the package.
 Obs <- Obs[which(rowSums(Obs)>0),] #Removing the ones not observed in the Mesozoic
-dim(Obs)
 ```

 There are 14912 species in this dataset.